armelsoubeiga/evclust/README.md

 ## Usage

-`ecm` Computes a credal partition from a matrix of attribute data using the Evidential c-means (ECM) algorithm.
+Par example, `ecm` computes a credal partition from a matrix of attribute data using the Evidential c-means (ECM) algorithm.

 ```python
 # Import test data